termux/termux.github.io/en/security.md

     Note that normal bugs are not security vulnerabilities, and must not be reported to GitHub Security Advisory and instead should be reported as an `Issue` to its respective repository.
 Sending repeated non-security bugs to GitHub Security Advisory or sending spam to it will result in a ban.

 2. **Emails** can also be sent to one or more maintainers that (seem to) maintain the affected component, as listed after the repository links in sections below, or as per `git` history or `CODEOWNERS` file.
 Emails should preferably be [`gpg` encrypted](https://www.gnupg.org/gph/en/manual/x110.html) to maintain confidentiality from people who may have access to the intermediate mail servers.
 You can find the public `gpg` keys of our common maintainers in the [`termux-keyring` package](https://github.com/termux/termux-packages/tree/master/packages/termux-keyring) or at the `https://github.com/<username>.gpg` URL.
 If the `gpg` key is not available for any maintainer who is responsible for the affected component, you may send an unencrypted report, or preferably email an encrypted report to [@agnostic-apollo](https://github.com/agnostic-apollo) ([agnostic-apollo@termux.dev](mailto:agnostic-apollo@termux.dev)) or [@Grimler91](https://github.com/Grimler91) ([grimler@termux.dev](mailto:grimler@termux.dev)), whose keys are available.

 &nbsp;

 The following lists the most popular and critical Termux repositories and their maintainers.
-You may email the respective maintainers if you want to report a vulnerability and can't use GitHub security advisories, or if private questions/support/discussion is required.
+You may email the respective maintainers if you want to report a vulnerability and cannot use GitHub security advisories, or if private questions/support/discussion is required.
 For the repositories below that are maintained by the "Termux team", either email to the maintainer that maintains the affected component as per `git` history or `CODEOWNERS` file, or email to [@agnostic-apollo](https://github.com/agnostic-apollo) or [@Grimler91](https://github.com/Grimler91).

 ### Termux Apps